rconfig/rconfig-v3/README.md

 ## Support & Troubleshooting rConfig
-Support & bug fixes for rConfig is available to paid subscribers only at this time.
-Please review our troubleshooting documentation for assistance with issues [https://www.rconfig.com/help/troubleshooting](https://www.rconfig.com/help/troubleshooting)
+Please review our troubleshooting documentation for assistance with issues [https://help.rconfig.com](https://www.rconfig.com/help/troubleshooting)

+INSTALL
+---
+Guides can be found online at http://help.rconfig.com/gettingstarted/installation to help you through the installation process.
+Check for the latest install guides in the support section

+BUGS
+---
+I am no longer fixing bugs on rConfig version 3.x

 # rConfig